canonical/steam-snap/README.md

 Then, run `cd $SNAP` as most directories you want will be here.
 Other useful directories may be listed in `env`.

+### HiDPI

+Enable HiDPI support in the client by going to `Steam > Settings > Interface` and check *Enlarge text and icons based on monitor size*.
+Then, restart Steam for the changes to take effect.

+With PR [#34][9], Steam should correctly display cursors at their right size (and with the right icons!).

+The [Arch wiki][8] also has some information regarding Steam and HiDPI issues.

 ### Issues

 Check [existing issues](5) for information regarding any issue you may have first.
 If nothing exists, open a new issue describing your problem [here][6].
 Helpful information to include would be your Steam snap and Snapd versions, Proton version(s), system/GPU information, and any relevant logs.